gabiudrescu/website/content/post/8-monofony/index.md

  - EasyAdminBundle
  - SonataAdminBundle

 Compared to Monofony, EasyAdminBundle has a better documentation and it has an easier implementation, at first.
+But things start to become a little bit tricky when you want to do more advanced stuff such as filters or customisations.
+You either end up rewritting a lot of the EasyAdmin elements (controllers, forms etc.) that you start wondering if it wouldn't have been a better idea to implement it from scratch rather that tie yourself to a 3rd party bundle for good.

+Compared to Monofony, SonataAdminBundle feels old and outdated, but that mostly because I knew

-But things start to become a little bit tricky when you notes on monofony:
+notes on monofony:
  - not having a big community yet
  - the documentation exists, but is not like EasyAdmin